APRA AMCOS is a member organisation that represents composers, songwriters and music publishers from New Zealand, Australia and the Pacific Islands.

 New Music Single

-New Music Single funding provides a co-investment of up to $8,000 towards the recording of a song, creation of a music video/visual content, and promotion and publicity to get the song noticed.
+New Music Single funding provides a co-investment of up to $10,000 towards the recording of a song, creation of video content, and promotion and publicity to get the song noticed.

 Single applications must be submitted here.